Human body: Cells

+Each of the cells of the human body experiences, on average, tens of thousands of DNA damages per day.
+These damages can block genome replication or genome transcription, and if they are not repaired or are repaired incorrectly, they may lead to mutations, or other genome alterations that threaten cell viability.

 Genome

 Cells in the body function because of DNA.
 DNA sits within the nucleus of a cell.
 Here, parts of DNA are copied and sent to the body of the cell via RNA.
-The RNA is then used to create proteins which form the basis for cells, their activity, and their products.
+The RNA is then used to create proteins, which form the basis for cells, their activity, and their products.
 Proteins dictate cell function and gene expression, a cell is able to self-regulate by the amount of proteins produced.
 However, not all cells have DNA; some cells such as mature red blood cells lose their nucleus as they mature.

 Tissues

 The body consists of many different types of tissue, defined as cells that act with a specialised function.
-The study of tissues is called histology and often occurs with a microscope.
+The study of tissues is called histology and is often done with a microscope.
 The body consists of four main types of tissues.
 These are lining cells (epithelia), connective tissue, nerve tissue and muscle tissue.

+Cells

-Cells that lie on surfaces exposed to the outside world or gastrointestinal tract (epithelia) or internal cavities (endothelium) come in numerous shapes and forms – from single layers of flat cells, to cells with small beating hair-like cilia in the lungs, to column-like cells that line the stomach.
+Cells that line surfaces exposed to the outside world or gastrointestinal tract (epithelia) or internal cavities (endothelium) come in numerous shapes and forms – from single layers of flat cells, to cells with small beating hair-like cilia in the lungs, to column-like cells that line the stomach.
 Endothelial cells are cells that line internal cavities including blood vessels and glands.
-Lining cells regulate what can and can't pass through them, protect internal structures, and function as sensory surfaces.
+Lining cells regulate what can and cannot pass through them, protect internal structures, and function as sensory surfaces.